© Błażej Łyjak | Dreamstime.com

 Stress symptoms include irritability, sleeping difficulties, headaches and other physical discomfort and pain, feeling tense and anxious, and having trouble concentrating.

-Strategies for Stress
+Strategies for How to Deal with Stress

 Exercise helps boost your stress resilience in several ways: Physical activity helps increase production of brain neurotransmitters called endorphins, which help reduce your perception of pain and stimulate feelings of euphoria.
 Activities such as tennis or swimming—even hiking, jogging, or walking—also can help take your mind off stressors and whatever may tend to bother you.
 Focusing on a single task can clear your mind, while the movement of your muscles can help relieve the tension caused by stress.